wasabipesto/beehive/src/nice/index.md

 | to 110 | 9.41e+44    | 50%                     | 2.58e30 years     |
 | to 120 | 9.18e+49    | 100%                    | 2.52e35 years     |

-So maybe exponential scaling isn't all that great.
+(Maybe exponential scaling isn't all that great.)

+Unbowed, unbent, unbroken, we carry on.
+This problem is tuly a giant, but if we keep hacking away then there's a (technically) non-zero chance we'll find something!
+And won't it be funny if the next nice number was something like 69^420?

 <!--